How to Enable 3rd Party Cookies on iPhone iOS for Low Latency Live Streaming

-- iPhone iOS 11
+- iPhone iOS 14

-- iPhone iOS 10
+- iPhone iOS 13

-How to enable Cookie on Mac OS Sierra?
+How to Enable Cookie on Mac OS Sierra

-- Allow from current website only: Safari accepts cookies and website data only from the website you’re currently visiting.
+- Allow from the current website only: Safari accepts cookies and website data only from the website you’re currently visiting.
 Websites often have embedded content from other sources.
 Safari does not allow these third parties to store or access cookies or other data.

 - Allow from websites I visit: Safari accepts cookies and website data only from websites you visit.
 Safari uses your existing cookies to determine whether you have visited a website before.
-Selecting this option helps prevent websites that have embedded content in other websites you browse from storing cookies and data on your Mac.
+Selecting this option helps prevent websites that have embedded content on other websites you browse from storing cookies and data on your Mac.

 - Always allow: Safari lets all websites, third parties, and advertisers store cookies and other data on your Mac.

-How to enable cookies in Safari in macOS High Sierra?
+How to Enable Cookies in Safari in macOS High Sierra

 STEP 1: Open Safari from your Dock or Applications folder